Honey. It has caused a big debate: Is it vegan, or is it not? The answer simply depends on how you define vegan.

-Those who define a vegan diet as devoid of animal products may claim that a honeybee is an insect, not an animal, and therefore honey is indeed a vegan product.
+Those who define a vegan diet as devoid of animal products may claim that the honeybee is an insect, and therefore honey is indeed a vegan product.
 However, those who believe that a vegan diet is devoid of products that exploit any creatures would argue that an insect should be respected just as much as any other being, and therefore, honey is not vegan.
 I fall into that latter camp because, although I don’t get the warm-fuzzies for insects, I don’t think I should respect their life any less.
 So, I don’t think honey is vegan, but it doesn’t mean I’m right.

 I don’t want to try to decide here whether honey is vegan because I think you need to decide for yourself how you define “vegan.”
 However, I do want to shed some light on honeybees, as I knew nothing about them until recently, and expect many of you don’t either.
 It might help you make a decision about whether you want to eat honey.